The Science Behind How Regenerative Farming Impacts Herb Potency

 1. Audit your current herb sources.
 Where do they come from?
 How were they grown?
 Can you find COAs?
 If suppliers can't or won't answer these questions, that tells you something important.

 2. Invest in quality over quantity.
-A smaller amount of regeneratively grown, properly processed herbs will often outperform bulk quantities of conventionally grown alternatives.
-The cost-per-dose of actually effective herbs is usually lower than you think.
+A smaller amount of regeneratively sourced, properly processed herbs will often outperform bulk quantities of conventionally grown alternatives.

 3. Request testing documentation.
 Get comfortable asking for COAs.
 Reputable suppliers welcome these questions.
 If a company acts like you're being difficult for asking about test results, shop elsewhere.